What is (and who is in)The Back Room?

 I am committed to using my voice for antiracism work by speaking up and calling out when I see or hear racism, by putting the voices of Indigenous Australians first – through listening and spending time learning, and by incorporating the work of Indigenous Australians into each gathering that I host in The Back Room.
 I understand that I will sometimes get things wrong, but I am willing to learn from my mistakes.

 Heartfelt gatherings, classes and workshops are held in the back room of our home – hence the very original name – and are open to all comers.
-Apart from regular Mind and Movement classes, we aim to host regular uniques event each month or so.
+Apart from Yoga and Meditation classes, we aim to host unique event each month or so.
 Food is part of the service, as are endless cups of tea (because who doesn’t love connecting over a hot cuppa?!)

 Many of our events and get togethers are focussing on filling the cup of women.
 As we all know, when a woman is happy, strong and fulfilled, then that spreads out into the whole community of family, friends and acquaintances.